PiterWeb/RemoteController/README.md

 - If you want to self-host a TURN/STUN server you can [try Coturn](https://github.com/coturn/coturn).
 (This is only an example, you can choose other STUN/TURN implementations)

-- Also you can host the Web version (but it is only frontend) to make like a network of Remote Controller web clients
+- Also you can host the Web version (but it is only frontend, so is not very usefull)

 ## Run Dev